jbirddog/blue/README.md

 ## TODOs

+1. What if data_stack_here was always in, say rbp?
 1. Rename code buffer to output buffer
 1. Get some writing about BlueVM, blasm, bth
 1. Bug: add/remove ops and `make` fails until `make clean`